WayenVan/SmartHomeSystem/README.md

 make
 ```

-if succeed, you can excute the application by
+if succeed, you can execute the application by

 ```shell
 sudo ./VideoStream